 Print Location: Art 759.5B45ItF vols.
 1-2

 Bernard Berenson, the noted Renaissance connoisseur and scholar, created this series covering all known paintings of the Italian Renaissance.
 His original works have been revised and illustrated several times, this edition being the most recent.
 Each artist is listed with their dates and teachers followed by their works arranged alphabetically by the name of the city where housed.
 An important collection for the study of Renaissance art.
 A companion to Berenson's The Italian painters of the Renaissance

-- images provided for works in the public domain (over 50% of records)
+Images for works in the public domain (over 50%)

 note: Various publishers, 1993 -